Never mind Mario Williams.

 Tennessee GM Ruston Webster has spoken of the need for a guy with special pass-rushing skills and an understanding he might need to overpay for one.
 Williams has those skills, too, of course -- but he’s younger and bigger, and he’ll demand a bigger contract and a different kind of competition for his services.
 He also has at least a bit of a durability question.

 Because this could be a precursor to a release, start by offering your second-round pick.
 But ask the Colts not make a move without checking in.
-Pray they don’t care about dealing him in the division.
+Pray they don’t care about dealing him within the division.

 Get permission to negotiate with him in advance of the swap, and draw up a three- or four-year deal for him.